rubenkaiser/parcel-plugin-html-partials/README.md

 `@partial("someHtmlPartial.html")`

-The path should be relative to the file at hand
+The path should be relative to the file at hand.
+Check out the example project.

 # Release Notes
+ - 0.0.4 Fix for partials in subfolders and added example project
  - 0.0.3 Changed docs with regards to path
  - 0.0.2 Added github url
  - 0.0.1 First version